wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-guide-send-an-sms-with-python-fastapi-and-vonage.md

   return templates.TemplateResponse("index.html", {"request": request})
 ```

-Here you are also importing Request **`from fastapi import FastAPI, Request.`** Request allows you to get incoming details or requests to your function.
+Here you are also importing Request like so:** `from fastapi import FastAPI, Request`.** This **Request** allows you to get incoming details or requests to your function.

 Import Jinja so you can use its templating engine **`from fastapi.templating import Jinja2Templates`**.

-In this line, **`from fastapi.responses import HTMLResponse`** we need to allow you to get back an HTMLResponse.
+In this line, **`from fastapi.responses import HTMLResponse`** you need to allow an HTMLResponse.

 Here you mount the templates folder (you’ll create one in a bit) and tell it to hold all your HTML files in a directory called **templates**.
-Your line of code looks like this: **`templates = Jinja2Templates(directory="templates")`**
+Your line of code looks like this: **`templates = Jinja2Templates(directory="templates")`.**

 In the route decorator **`@app.get("/", response_class=HTMLResponse)`**.
 The HTMLResponse indicates that the response you get back contains HTML.

-This is another async function `async def get_message(request: Request):`.
-Declaring a route operation function with a parameter of type Request will tell your application to pass the Request in that parameter.
+This is another async function **`async def get_message(request: Request):`**.
+You declare a route operation function with a parameter of type Request.

 Lastly, **`return templates.TemplateResponse("index.html", {"request": request})`** renders your template or your response.
-It takes as arguments the HTML file (index.html) and the context, which keeps track of the data we get from our request
+It takes arguments in the HTML file (index.html) and the context, which keeps track of the data we get from our request.

-You just created the route that does the **GET** operation.
-You’ll also have to create a **POST** because you’re submitted data to a form.
-But before that, you decide to create the “templates” folder in your project directory to hold your HTML files.
+You created the route that does the **GET** operation earlier.
+You also have to create a **POST** because you need to submit data to a form.
+Before that, you decide to make the **templates** folder in your project directory to hold your HTML files.
 You create two HTML files inside of templates: index.html and sent_sms.html.

-Then in your **index.html** you include this markup:
+Then in your **index.html,** you include this markup:

 ```html
 <!DOCTYPE html>